nicoschi/mutagen-for-docksal/README.md

 Commands:

 start               Start / initialize and start / convert and start
-                    a Docksal project with a Mutagen daemon
+                    a Docksal project alongside with a Mutagen project

-stop [options]      Stop Docksal project and terminate Mutagen (if already existing)
+stop [options]      Stop Docksal project and terminate Mutagen project (if already existing)
     -nr             Do not remove cli container (automatically recreated on start)

-restart [options]   Restart Docksal project and terminate Mutagen (if already existing)
+restart [options]   Restart Docksal project and Mutagen project (if already existing)
     -nr             Do not remove cli container (automatically recreated on start)
 ```